JMMA86/proyecto-final-thevoids/README.md

 ```bash
 .\mvnw clean test
 ```

+To run postman collection, sign in postman -> import -> Run

 This will generate a code coverage report using **JaCoCo**.
 You can find the report at
 `target/site/jacoco/index.html`.